-Upon accepting a certificate the Subscriber represents to DigiCert and to Relying Parties that at the time of acceptance and until further notice:
+Upon accepting a certificate the Subscriber represents, warrants and covenants to DigiCert, to Application Software Vendors, and to Relying Parties that at the time of acceptance and until further notice:

-- Transactions effectuated using the private key corresponding to the public key included in the certificate are the acts of the Subscriber and that the certificate has been accepted and is properly operational at that time and until further notice to DigiCert. - The Subscriber retains control of the Subscriber's private key, uses a trustworthy system, and takes reasonable precautions to prevent its loss, disclosure, modification, or unauthorized use and that no unauthorized person has ever had access to the Subscriber's private key. - All representations made by the Subscriber to DigiCert regarding the information contained in the certificate are accurate and true to the best of the Subscriber's knowledge or to the extent that the Subscriber receives notice of such information, the Subscriber shall act promptly to notify DigiCert of any material inaccuracies contained in the certificate. - The certificate is used exclusively for authorized and legal purposes, consistent with this

-CP/CPS, and that the Subscriber will use the certificate only in conjunction with the entity named in the organization field of the certificate

-- The Subscriber agrees with the terms and conditions of this CP/CPS and other agreements and policy statements of DigiCert. - The Subscriber abides by the laws applicable in his/her country or territory including those related to intellectual property protection, fair trade practices and computer fraud and abuse, - The Subscriber complies with all export laws and regulations for dual usage goods as may be applicable.
+- Transactions effectuated using the private key corresponding to the public key included in the certificate are the acts of the Subscriber and that the certificate has been accepted and is properly operational at that time and until further notice to DigiCert. - The Subscriber retains control of the Subscriber's private key, uses a trustworthy system, and takes reasonable precautions to prevent its loss, disclosure, modification, or unauthorized use and that no unauthorized person has ever had access to the Subscriber's private key. - All representations made by the Subscriber to DigiCert regarding the information contained in the certificate are accurate and true to the best of the Subscriber's knowledge or to the extent that the Subscriber receives notice of such information, the Subscriber shall act promptly to notify DigiCert of any material inaccuracies contained in the certificate. - The certificate is used exclusively for authorized and legal purposes, consistent with this CP/CPS, and that the Subscriber will use the certificate only in conjunction with the entity named in the organization field of the certificate - The Subscriber agrees with the terms and conditions of this CP/CPS and other agreements and policy statements of DigiCert. - The Subscriber abides by the laws applicable in his/her country or territory including those related to intellectual property protection, fair trade practices and computer fraud and abuse, - The Subscriber complies with all export laws and regulations for dual usage goods as may be applicable. - For Code-Signing Certificates, it will not use the Certificate to digitally sign hostile code, spyware or other malicious software; to disable antispyware or other protective measures; to provide false or misleading descriptions of the signed code's functions or features, or to use the Code-Signing Certificate in violation of applicable laws or the Subscriber Agreement. - For SSL Certificates and Unified Communications Certificates, it will install the Certificate only on the server accessible at the domain name listed on the Certificate, and will use the Certificate solely in compliance with all applicable laws, solely for authorized company business, and solely in accordance with the Subscriber Agreement.